 I threw it all in a sauce pot with a little salt and pepper, let it simmer until the potato was soft and threw it all in the blender.
-I strained it, added a touch of cream and I had lunch.
-A little Parmesan cheese and a drizzle of truffle oil made me forget about its freezer start, it was pretty tasty.
+I added a touch of cream and I had lunch.
+A little Parmesan cheese and a drizzle of truffle oil made me forget about it’s freezer start, it was pretty tasty.

 Winter changes my cooking from fresh and light to hardy and hot.
 It turns gardening time into knitting (after 5 pairs of mittens for Christmas gifts, I’m finally making one for myself.
 I used this pattern).
 As much as I dislike winter by mid February, I wouldn’t trade the changing seasons for anything.

 - 1 small onion